-Reflection of Life understands that after the loss of a loved one, funeral arrangements can be overwhelming.
+Reflection of Life Funeral Directors understands that after the loss of a loved one, funeral arrangements can be overwhelming.
 There is no ‘right’ way to conduct a funeral, other than the most appropriate and relevant to the bereaved family.
 We are sensitive to your needs and are dedicated to guiding you through this difficult time with care, compassion and respect, ensuring your personal and legal requirements are met.
-We also offer peace of mind knowing that your loved one has been brought into or funeral home for care, until the day of the funeral.
+We also offer peace of mind knowing that your loved one has been brought into our very own funeral home for care, until the day of the funeral.

 Personal or Traditional Funeral Services

 The ceremony may be religious or non-religious, determined by tradition or unique and personal.
 It may be conducted by a minister, funeral celebrant, friend or family member.
 It may be held in a church, crematorium chapel, cemetery graveside or any special place.

 What is the Difference Between a Minister and a Celebrant?

 Minister – Will lean towards the side of Religion and God.